Tonybesto/DevOps_Projects/README.md

 18. AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM.
 PART 3 --Refactoring

 19. Automate Infrastructure With IaC using Terraform – Terraform Cloud

+20. MIGRATION TO THE СLOUD WITH CONTAINERIZATION.
+PART 1 - DOCKER & DOCKER COMPOSE